 Things to remember

-- Regular meditation offers many health benefits, such as reduced stress, healthy blood pressure and enhanced healing.
+- Regular meditation offers many health benefits, such as reduced stress and anxiety.

 - There are many different ways to meditate, such as using a mantra, looking at an object, or focusing on the breath.
-It can be done sitting still or moving around while gaining self-aware attention.
+It can be done sitting still or moving around while maintaining self-awareness.

 You might also be interested in: